-Including the items listed below; write a synopsis of the following information.
-Be concise.
-Word count should be between 200-1000 as one to two pages should suffice.

-Material to include:

-Background Information: Relevant information to inform the reader of current status, issues, previous studies, etc

-Project Objectives: These should be short decisive action items.

-Study Area: Describe the geographic location of the study

-Study Period: Explain the time period of data you are looking at (years and dates of data)

-National Application(s) Addressed: Explain which NASA national application areas this project addresses and how it contributes to them

-Project Partners: Explain who the project partners are, why they are interested in this project, how they will use it, what decision making they have to do and is being addressed with this research and methodologies, etc. How will they benefit from this project and methodology?

-Mule deer, Odocoileus heminonus, are considered a migratory species with reports that have mule deer traveling up to 241 km in western Wyoming (Sawyer et al. 2014), although most migrations were found to be around 20-158 km (Sawyer et al. 2005).
-Migration occurs in the spring and fall months, spring migration occurs as the deer follow the “green up” of grasses and forbs to primarily higher elevations, and fall migration occurs when the deer travel to lower elevations to escape harsh conditions and deep snow that occurs at higher elevations during winter months (Sawyer 2014).
-Finding food becomes much more of a challenge during winter months, so their diet adjusts as their normal food supplies dwindle due to “brown down” (Monteith et al. 2011).
+Mule deer, Odocoileus heminonus, are considered a migratory species with reports that have mule deer traveling up to 241 km in western Wyoming (Sawyer et al. 2014), although average migrations distances were around 20-158 km (Sawyer et al. 2005).
+Migration occurs in the spring and fall months.
+Spring migration occurs as the deer follow the “green up” of grasses and forbs to primarily higher elevations and fall migration occurs when the deer travel to lower elevations to escape harsh conditions and deep snow that occurs at higher elevations during winter months (Sawyer 2014).
+Finding food becomes comparatively challenging during winter months, so their diet adjusts as their normal food supplies dwindle due to vegetative “brown down” (Monteith et al. 2011).
 During this time, their diets consist mainly of trees and shrubs (Olsen 1992).
 As temperatures warm and plants begin to “green up” in the spring, mule deer switch from eating nutrient deficient shrubs to nutrient rich herbaceous grasses and forbs located in higher elevations (Olsen 1992).
-During the summer, food is abundant and widely variant with grasses being consumed until they start to dry and cure in late summer, while forbs remain the dominant food source and consist of about 75% of their diet.
+During the summer, food is abundant and widely variant, with grasses being consumed until they start to dry and cure in late summer, while forbs remain the dominant food source and consist of about 75% of their diet.
 The summer feeding season is in the elevation range of 6,500-11,500 feet (Watkins et al. 2007).
 The forbs include red clover (Trifolium pratense), yellow sweet clover (Melilotus officinalis), dandelion (Taraxacum), and huckleberry (Vaccinium spp.)
 (Olsen 1992).
 In the fall, as the weather begins to cool and the first frosts begin to arrive, forbs start to wane from their diet and are replaced predominantly by shrubby vegetation; during this time forbs consist of roughly 25% of their diet (Olsen 1992).
 Some especially important plants during the winter months include sagebrush (Artemisia spp.), antelope bitterbrush (Prushia tridentate), mountain mahogany (Cercocarpus spp.) and rabbit brush (Chryosthanmus spp.)
 (Olsen 1992).
 Supreme wintertime habitats consist of approximately 45% shrubland, 45% coniferous forest, and 10% forbs and grasslands (Olsen 1992) and are generally below 7,500 feet in elevation (Watkins et al. 2007).